 To help raise money for the drug trial to combat Mila's form of Batten disease or to donate to the cause, see the Saving Mila campaign page on Go Fund Me.

 Julia Vitarello is racing against the clock to save her child's life.

 Her daughter Mila's symptoms began slowly: Though she was already used to hiking with her parents, Mila's foot started turning inward when she was 3 years old, and she became more awkward.
 Doctors told her parents that could be normal.
 Then, she began repeating herself, or she wasn't able to finish her sentences.
 "She'll grow out of it," they told Vitarello and her husband, Alek Makovec, an aerospace engineer.

-Though she was worried about the changes in her daughter, "She was still functioning," said Vitarello.
+Though Vitarello was worried about the changes in her daughter, "She was still functioning," Mila's mom said.
 "My friends told me, 'You're crazy!
 She's fine!'"

 More Moments That Matter videos

 Vote for your favorite summer moment on TODAY.com

 What did George W. Bush say to put Jenna Bush Hager in tears?

 Hoda Kotb’s baby Haley Joy gets an adorable ‘sandwich’ hug

 Pregnant Serena Williams asks Reddit when to pack a hospital bag